tencentyun/intlcloud-documents/product_new/存储产品中心/数据万象/API/Bucket接口/增加样式_intl_en.md

 ## Description
-This API is used to add a style for a specified bucket.
+This API is used to set styles for a bucket.
+All images uploaded to the bucket later will be added with this style.
+>Notes:
+>There are frequency limitations for Bucket APIs: 1qps for write requests and 20qps for read requests.

 ## Request
 #### Request sample